jaxtonw/Sp21-Julia-Demonstration/README.md

 these fields, there are many other ways you can incorporate Julia into your development cycle.
 Julia is still a growing language, only having achieved it's first semi-public development releases in 2012, and it's "1.0" release in 2018.
+We hope you embrace the language, and contribute to it's continued growth!

 ## Resources and Other Helpful Links